AutodeskGames/stingray-docs/source/interactive_help/creating_gameplay/scripting_with_lua/debugging.md

 ## About the Visual Studio Code extension

-The best way to debug your Stingray Lua code is using our extension for the free, open-source [Visual Studio Code](https://code.visualstudio.com/) editor.
+The best way to debug your {{ProductName}} Lua code is using our extension for the free, open-source [Visual Studio Code](https://code.visualstudio.com/) editor.
 With our extension, you can connect Visual Studio code to any running instance of the engine, set breakpoints, trace through your code, send console commands and Lua snippets to the engine, and much more.

 If you're already familiar with using a debugger, head over to [the extension's homepage](https://marketplace.visualstudio.com/items?itemName=jschmidt42.stingray-debug) for specifics about how to set it up and use it.